0EVSG/XSKHZ/MANUAL.md

 recursion, changes are composable, and simple cases like renaming a directory with internal changes can be done with very little effort.
 But it also imposes some limitations on what changes can be expressed by altering the text file.
+In particular the following changes are impossible to express:

 * Make a backup copy of a directory and change the original.
 * Leave a file or directory in place but move away its parent directory.